 My nineties wasn't Iggy Pop, Primal Scream and Joy Division.
-It was The Offspring, US rap, and the unquestionable sensuality of Seal.
+It was The Offspring, rap music, and the unquestionable sensuality of Seal.

 Cast your mind back a bit.
 The once mighty Brit Awards used to have an award for 'Best Soundtrack', but it stopped in 2001, when it was presumably decreed that nobody would ever beat American Beauty.
 Prior to that, Pulp Fiction had won it in 1995, and Trainspotting won it in 1997.
 But sandwiched between those two giants stood a soundtrack that has been historically eclipsed by both and criminally underrated by all.
 I am talking about the Brit Award winner of Best Soundtrack in 1996.
 I am talking, dear reader, about Batman Forever.